-18.1 HMCIP will carry out their obligations under the Freedom of Information (FOI) Act 2000, the Data Protection Act 1998 (DPA) and the Environmental Information Regulations 2004, including ensuring requests are answered in a timely way, are compliant with the relevant legislation and, where applicable, are provided in line with agreed MoJ internal processes for request handling.
+18.1 HMCIP will carry out their obligations under the Freedom of Information (FOI) Act 2000, the Data Protection Act 2018 (DPA) and the Environmental Information Regulations 2004, and the EU General Data Protection Regulation (EU GDPR) 2016.
+Requests should be answered in a timely way, be compliant with the relevant legislation and, where applicable, provided in line with agreed MoJ internal processes for request handling.